REGIOCAST/music-docs/content/api/songs/song_album.md

 POST /api/songs/{songID}/albums
 ```

-If the Album you want to link you can *POST*
+If the Album you want to link exists you can *POST*

 ```
 {